danielharrell/open-eyes-lect-2017-18/Open.md

 everyday use.
 But what about those deeper moments of speech, when we talk of eyes being opened?
 Or hearts?
 Or minds?
 Or again the proverbial door, always open to a friend?
-Here, it seems, we use the word "open" for a positive condition, a state of being, which any negative definition at best half-comprehends.
+Here, it seems, we use the word for a positive condition, a state of being, which any negative definition half-comprehends at best.
 To ask about the meaning of "open", then, is to ask about the meaning of hospitality, generosity, enlightenment, love.

 Nor are these the only such states of being.
 Think of how we say our eyes are open, to mean we are awake.
 But why say this of our eyes, and not our eyelids, which we might call "open" more literally?
-To use the word for our eyes may be figurative.
-But it captures how we seem to see *through* our eyes, to a whole world outside us---as if our eyes *were* open, even transparent. <!-- This reaching out should be used in a transition paragraph later.--> To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, watchfulness, awareness.
-And awareness is arguably not just one way of being, but *our* way of being: the one underneath all the others; the one that may explain why we use the word with such scope, and as if it were already understood.
+To use the word for our eyes may be figurative, but it captures how we seem to see *through* our eyes, to a whole world outside us---as if our eyes *were* open, even transparent. <!-- This reaching out should be used in a transition paragraph later.-->  To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, watchfulness, awareness.
+And awareness, perhaps, is not just one way of being, but *our* way of
+being: the one underneath all the others; the one that may explain *why* we use the word with such scope, and as if it were already understood.

 Awareness might also explain our reliance on negation to define the word.
-For in one sense, a negative sense, being open in awareness means being *not* ourselves, insofar as we are aware of anything else.
+For in one sense, a negative sense, being open in awareness means being *not* ourselves, so far as we are aware of anything else.
 <!--Later come back to this idea involving negation, where
 we are transformed by awareness into a kind of invisibility.
 THis relates to way in which world is *other* to us--> But negation here seems especially half-comprehending.
-For underneath our awareness of anything else is an awareness we have of ourselves. <!-- Later connect this point, perhaps, to Adam and Eve and nakedness: the price of knowledge is the shame of nakedness.--> And this gives the word "open" a deeper sense of positive scope, as it encompasses self and other at once, and captures something that our times of solitude and solicitude have in common.
+For beneath our awareness of anything else is an awareness we have of ourselves. <!-- Later connect this point, perhaps, to Adam and Eve and nakedness: the price of knowledge is the shame of nakedness.--> And this gives the word "open" a deeper sense of scope, positive scope, as it encompasses self and other at once, and captures something that our times of solitude and solicitude have in common.